 - Performing move-in inspections

 Property leasing fees are only charged when the property manager has to fill a new unit.
-These fees are acceptable, but you should negotiate them and consider them carefully.
+These fees are acceptable, but be careful they’re not exorbitant or your property manager will be incentivized to rotate through tenants.

 Lastly, have your attorney consider the possibility of incentive clauses.
 For example, you might include a clause in the management contract that gives you a full refund for the property lease fee if the new tenant breaks the lease or is evicted within one year of moving in.